csc-training/puhti-r-workshop/slides/01_getting_started_Puhti.md

 # CSC Project

 - CSC Projects are used for managing access to CSC services and resources
-- Each project has its own disk quotas and billing unit quota
+- Each project has its own disk quotas and billing unit quota (see [MyCSC](https://my.csc.fi)
 - Every project has a project manager and members
     - [Prerequisites and responsibilities of a project manager](https://www.csc.fi/en/prerequisites-for-a-project-manager)
+- The project lifetime has to be [extended yearly](https://docs.csc.fi/accounts/how-to-manage-your-project/) if the project still continues
+- After the project is closed the data will be cleaned (see [Chapter 10. of General Terms of Use](https://research.csc.fi/general-terms-of-use))

 # Questions about CSC accounts and projects?